 The approach you take depends on your audience and the type of commercial (i.e., automotive) that is your main focus.

 While there is a lot of overlap between commercial directors and film directors, a main distinction is the end goal of their reel.
 A commercial reel is all about sales, using creativity to sell a brand.
 For a film director, you have more flexibility to tell a story; capture a performance; and play with style, color, sound, and emotion.

 Director of Photography

 Of all of the examples we’ve discussed in this guide, a director of photography is the person who gets to have the most fun with their reel.

-How to share my reel
+How do I share my reel?

-When NOT to use a reel
+When should you not to use a reel?

 Whether you are sharing a reel, portfolio, or both you can easily make a branded presentation page for all of your work using Spotlight.

 Bring it all together.

 Reels represent a creative way of expressing ideas and are a powerful way to communicate an artistic vision.